-- Attainment has improved over the last two years.
-Our Progress 8 / Attainment 8 figures in the 2017 IDSR/ ASP indicate that attainment of almost all groups was similar to the national average. - In 2017 the English, Maths and Open elements of Progress 8 were either in line or above the NA. - In 2015 we were one of Top 50 most improved school in England. - Low attaining/High attaining students at KS2 esp Girls have achieved very well over the last few years.

-- In 2017 students achieved well in English, Mathematics, Science (Additional, Triple and Core), Performing Arts (Drama, Dance) Art GCSE/VCert, D&T Graphics, Catering and Resistant Materials, NCFE Business Studies.
-ICT ECDL.
-Hair Level 2.
-A-C/Value added FFT figures in each of these subjects was high compared with national figures. - English Baccalaureate (EBacc) outcomes were 15% in 2017.
-Current predictions indicate this will go up to 24% in 2018 - In 2016 and 2017 Value added & subject area thresholds in the (EBacc) Science/Humanities/MFL were broadly average/ above average in most areas. - Current progress Current tracking of progress shows that almost all groups are making good progress in most subjects. - Very few NEETs and strong destination data (above or in line with NA).
+- Attainment 8/Progress 8 has improved over the last three years.
+Our Progress 8 (+0.05)/Attainment 8 (46.5) figures in the 2018 IDSR/ASP indicate that attainment of almost all groups was similar to the national average. - In 2018 the English, Maths.
+EBacc and Open elements of Progress 8 were either in line or above the NA - In 2015 we were one of Top 50 most improved school in England - Low attaining/Middle attaining students at KS2 esp Girls have achieved very well in 2018. - In 2018 students achieved well in English, Mathematics, Science (Combined), Performing Arts (Drama, Dance) Art GCSE/VCert, Photography, D&T Graphics, Catering and Product Design, NCFE Business Studies, ICT (CiDA, Computer Science.
+Value added FFT figures in each of these subjects was high compared with national figures. - English Baccalaureate (EBacc) APS was 3.84 in 2018 NA 4.13.
+The & of students entering the EBacc was 24% compared to the NA of 35%. - In 2016, 2017 and 2018 Value added & subject area thresholds in the (EBacc) Science/Humanities/ MFL) were broadly average/ above average in most - Current progress Current tracking of progress shows that almost all groups are making good progress in most subjects. - Very few NEETs and strong destination data 95% (above or in line with NA)

-- Ensure that across the English and Maths curriculum, current students continue to make and exceed expected progress - especially Middle attaining students/ Disadvantaged/SEND with support students. - Improve the EBacc element of Progress 8 especially for Middle Attaining students. - Ensure that the progress of all groups (including SEND students (K) and Disadvantaged), is at least in line with national averages.
-The gap between the progress of SEND students and Non-SEND students is closing. - Ensure Boys (especially Middle attaining) have progress figures at least in line with the national average.

-- Ensure that across the curriculum, current students make and exceed expected progress (Focus 2018: French, Spanish, Geography, RS, Health and Social Care). - Secure the impact of Literacy interventions throughout the school; develop readers who read widely and to a high standard - Continue to ensure students are exceptionally well prepared for the next stage of their education, training or employment and have attained relevant qualifications.
+- Ensure that across the English and Maths curriculum, current students continue to make and exceed expected progress - Dip in Basics 4+ in En/ Ma in 2018.
+18% students achieved a Grade 4 in English but not Maths. - Ensure that the progress of all groups especially Boys (and SEND students (K) and Disadvantaged middle attaining students), is at least in line with national averages.
+The gap between the progress of SEND students and Non SEND students is closing. - Improve the MFL element of the EBacc - Ensure that across the curriculum, current students make and exceed expected progress (Focus 2018: French, Spanish, Non GCSE PE, Health and Social Care and Media Studies) - Secure the impact of Literacy interventions throughout the school; develop readers who read widely and to a high standard - Continue to ensure students are exceptionally well prepared for the next stage of their education, training or employment and have attained relevant qualifications.